Skip to content

 Scholarships at SMSU

-Southwest Minnesota State University is proud to reward high academic achievers with academic scholarships to help them with their college costs.
-Not only that, but is our opportunity to invest in you and your future.
+Southwest Minnesota State University is proud to award academic scholarships to high academic achievers to help cover their college costs.
+Not only that, but it is our opportunity to invest in you and your future.

-The Office of Admission awards scholarships to new entering 1st year and transfer students.
-Current students should inquire with the Financial Aid Office and their Academic Department for scholarship opportunities for currently enrolled students.
+The Office of Admission awards scholarships to new entering first-year and transfer students.
+Current students should inquire with the Financial Aid Office and their Academic Department about scholarship opportunities.

 Scholarship Priority Deadlines